Five highlights from posit::conf(2024)

 What an amazing conference!
 It was a blast connecting with our community in Seattle—whether through inspiring talks, fun social events, hands-on workshops, or great discourse on Discord.

 There were so many exciting moments, but we wanted to share a few highlights from Posit.
 Did you miss a session?
-Recordings will be available on the event portal for the next three months (registration required) and will be on our YouTube channel afterward.
+Recordings will be available on the event portal for the next three months (registration required) and our YouTube channel afterward.

 Positron, the next-gen IDE for data science

 Positron is a next-generation data science IDE that is newly available to the community for early beta testing.
-This new IDE is an extensible tool built to facilitate exploratory data analysis, reproducible authoring, and publishing data artifacts.
-Positron currently supports these data workflows in either or both Python and/or R and is designed with a forward-looking architecture that can support other data science languages in the future.
-Built on the same foundation as VS Code, Positron offers a powerful text editor with additional data-science features like a dedicated Console, a Plot pane, Viewer pane, and a Data Explorer while opening the door to a world of VS Code extensions for those who want more.
+This new, extensible tool is built to facilitate exploratory data analysis, reproducible authoring, and publishing of data artifacts.
+Positron currently supports data workflows in Python and/or R and is designed with a forward-looking architecture that can support other data science languages in the future.
+Built on the same foundation as VS Code, Positron offers a powerful text editor with additional data-science features like a dedicated Console, Plot pane, Viewer pane, and Data Explorer while opening the door to a world of VS Code extensions for those who want more.
 Test it out today!

 Quarto for dashboards, PDFs, teaching, stories…